vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-environment.rst

 Overriding the ingress domain
 -----------------------------

-When requesting a workshop using ``WorkshopRequest``, an ingress route will be created to allow the workshop instance to be created.
-By default the domain used in the host name of the URL, will be determined by the value of the ``INGRESS_DOMAIN`` environment variable set on the eduk8s operator deployment.
-If you need to override this domain to use an alternate custom domain, you can set ``session.domain``.
+In order to be able to access a workshop instance using a public URL, you will need to specify an ingress domain.
+If an ingress domain isn't specified, the default ingress domain that the eduk8s operator has been configured with will be used.

+When setting a custom domain, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.

+To provide the ingress domain, you can set the ``session.ingress.domain`` field.

 .. code-block:: yaml
-    :emphasize-lines: 8-9
+    :emphasize-lines: 9-10

     apiVersion: training.eduk8s.io/v1alpha1
     kind: WorkshopEnvironment